2i2c-org/team-compass/people/compensation.md

 2i2c team members should identify opportunities to learn and improve the skills that are related to their role and their learning goals.
 2i2c will cover the cost of these opportunities.
-We particularly encourage area leads and managers to identify these opportunities for others in their area (and for themselves)
+We particularly encourage area leads and managers to identify these opportunities for others in their area (and for themselves).
 Opportunities should be identified by any team member, and approved by an area lead or manager.
 There is currently no restriction on the funds that can be spent for this.
 This will likely change to a fixed budget in the future, but should be sustainable while we are small.